-Special Topics (in 2D, spatial and media arts) is an investigation into an exciting medium not typically offered.
-Open to all levels, these courses emphasize idea generation through a relationship with a unique set of materials.
+Special Topics (in 2D, 3D and media arts) is designed as an investigation outside of typical art electives, focusing on an exciting medium not typically offered.
+Open to all levels, these courses emphasize idea generation through a relationship with materials.